 Yet, as a senior I am once again studying civil engineering and I have a very strong sense of belonging.
 I attribute this to two things: joining engineering clubs and moving to a smaller engineering department.

 Simon was able to succeed because he became involved in testing and research which provided him with a sense of belonging.
 Simon also had a faculty advocate who could provide support and accurate advice.
 Contrasting this, Jill’s job did not relate to her major and she relied on her friends for advice.
-These two students’ college experiences seem to coincide with the two chapters of my undergraduate education.
+These two students’ college experiences coincide well with the two chapters of my undergraduate education.
 I began college without any sense of belonging and I did not feel that I had anyone whom I could got to for advice.
 This drove me out of my major.
-Eventually, I found a sense of inclusion and a small department where I felt a sense of belonging.
-My grades have been fairly consistent and, while above average, my GPA did nothing to make me feel that I belonged in my major.
+Eventually, I found a sense of inclusion through a small department where I felt a sense of belonging and through joining the CU Seismic Design Team.
+My grades have been consistently high, yet, my GPA did nothing to make me feel that I belonged in my major.

 It is possible then, that excellent courses and well-planned curriculum cannot impact student success as well as a club, a conversation, and an advocate can.
 I did not find my place in my college until I joined the seismic design team.
 I felt insignificant in my college until I moved to a department where my adviser and professors recognized me.
 I am sure that many students giving up on engineering were unable to find these two things.
 Moving forward, my goal is to foster this sense of inclusion in my students; although, this may not take the same form as my journey to belonging.